elusivecodes/fQuery/README.md

 **FrostDOM** is a free, open-source DOM manipulation library for *JavaScript*.

-It is a lightweight (~15kb gzipped) and modern library, utilizing ES6 syntax and features including Promises, with a focus on functional style programming.
+It is a lightweight (~15kb gzipped) and modern library, utilizing ES6 syntax and features including Promises.

-For an OOP implementation, also check out my [fQuery](https://github.com/elusivecodes/fQuery) library.
+For a fully OOP implementation, also check out my [fQuery](https://github.com/elusivecodes/fQuery) library.

 ## Table Of Contents